 To be a great influencer you have to produce great content.
 This doesn’t mean that you can’t retweet other people’s ideas or curate popular discussions, but you still have to have your own content and promote it to your followers.
-This means regular blogging, guest posts, videos, social posts, podcasts or seminars.
+This means regular blogging, guest posts, videos, social posts, podcasts or webinars.
 Great influencers often collaborate with one another to produce the ultimate article or ebook.
 This is awesome, as you are still clearly identifying your brand, your niche and your thoughts but will probably reach a greater audience.

 #4 Build Your Own Brand